 How The System Makes You Feel Like a Fraud

-Welcome to Three-Minute Momentum!
-This newsletter reframes leadership challenges through emotional insights, critical thinking, and strengths.
+Welcome to Three-Minute Momentum: Feel Deeply, Think Critically, Lead Powerfully.
+This weekly newsletter is for leaders who want to build influence that doesn't depend on authority.
+Each issue reframes leadership challenges through emotional intelligence, critical thinking, and strengths.

 How The System Makes You Feel Like A Fraud